LingConLab/documentation/README.md

 library(tidyverse) # v.
 1.2.1
 library(lingtypology) # v.
 1.0.13
 ```

+Avoid importing packages as a whole, as this can cause name clashes between the imported packages.
+Instead, import only the specific functions you need.

 ### 7.2 `setwd()`
 Be careful when using `setwd()`.
 Usage of the absolute path (like `"/Users/Alladin/Documents/sannic-project/files/"`) can limit reproducibility.
 It is the same about reading and writing files in a script (like `read.csv(file = "/Users/Alladin/Documents/sannic-project/files/dataset-2013-01.csv")`).